-UPDATE 1-Chinese-owned group wins French soccer rights, Canal Plus empty-handed
+UPDATE 2-Chinese-owned group wins French soccer rights, Canal Plus empty-handed

 * Historical broadcaster Canal+ empty-handed, may challenge

-* French soccer federation says auction is “turning point” (Recasts story, adds details, background)
+* French soccer federation says auction is “turning point” (Adds Canal+ CEO comments, background)

 By Mathieu Rosemain and Gwénaëlle Barzic